Elevate-U/universities/cline_docs/projectRoadmap.md

 ## Key Features
 - [ ] Data validation and correction for CSV.
 - [ ] Search/filter functionality in the web interface.
+- [ ] Add a "Food" section to the web interface.

 ## Completion Criteria
 - University data CSV is accurate and up-to-date for specified universities.